A BRIEF HISTORY OF RICH PEOPLE

 Toilets consisted of a clay pot filled with sand.
 It was emptied regularly.
 Most important of all rich people owned slaves who did all the hard and unpleasant work!

-Egyptians wore jewellery.
-Those who could afford it wore jewellery of gold, silver and precious stones.
+Egyptians wore jewelry.
+Those who could afford it wore jewelry of gold, silver and precious stones.

 The Egyptians ate many vegetables including, marrows, beans, onions, lentils, leeks, radishes, garlic and lettuces.
 They also ate fruit like melons, dates and figs. Pomegranates were quite expensive and were eaten mainly by the rich.

 For entertainment the Egyptians loved parties.
 If a rich person invited you to a feast singers, musicians, dancers, jugglers, wrestlers and jesters would entertain you.
 Musicians played wooden flutes, harps, lutes, drums and clappers.

 At a rich person's banquet guests were given a cone of perfumed fat to put on their heads.
 It slowly melted leaving the wearer smelling nice.